zhuangy47/zhuangy47/README.md

 ### Hey there! 👋
 I'm a junior studying computer science at the University of Illinois Urbana-Champaign 🌽

 Currently, I'm an undergraduate research assistant at the Parallel Programming Laboratory (PPL) where I tinker with the Charm++ framework.
 My interests generally lie in building scalable systems for large-scale computing applications.
 I'm also one of the lead course developers for CS341 and a course assistant for CS374.
-I was previously a CA for CS433, CS433.
+I was previously a CA for CS433 and CS128.

 Last summer, I worked at Modern Treasury, where I redesigned a financial data ingestion system, 275x'ing its operating capacity.